Ethnic groups in Baltimore: Serbs

 In 1999, the Serbian American community in Baltimore was very small.
 At the time, only about 400 Serbian families were scattered between Baltimore and Richmond, Virginia.

-In 1920, 261 foreign-born White people in Baltimore spoke the Serbo-Croatian language.
+In 1920, 261 foreign-born White people in Baltimore spoke the Serbo-Croatian language as their mother tongue.

-In September 2014, immigrants from Serbia were the ninety-third largest foreign-born population in Baltimore and the Serbo-Croatian language was the thirty-first most commonly spoken language in the city.
+In 2011, immigrants from Serbia were the ninety-third largest foreign-born population in Baltimore and the Serbo-Croatian language was the thirty-first most commonly spoken language in the city among people who spoke English "less than very well".

 Slovaks

 At 6,077 people, Slovak Americans made up 0.2% of the Baltimore metropolitan area's population in 2000.
 In the same year Baltimore's Slovak population was 536, 0.11% of the city's population.

 Many Slovak immigrants to the city settled in East Baltimore along with Czechs and other Slavic ethnic groups.
 However, many Slovaks have since migrated to the suburbs, particularly in Anne Arundel and Harford County.

 Slovaks, along with Czechs, established the Bohemian National Cemetery of Baltimore and the Grand Lodge Č.S.P.S. of Baltimore.

 An annual Czech and Slovak Heritage Festival exists and is held in Baltimore's suburb of Parkville.

-In 1920, 402 foreign-born White people in Baltimore spoke the Slovak language.
+In 1920, 402 foreign-born White people in Baltimore spoke the Slovak language as their mother tongue.

-In September 2014, immigrants from Slovakia were the fifty-ninth largest foreign-born population in Baltimore.
+In 2011, immigrants from Slovakia were the fifty-ninth largest foreign-born population in Baltimore.

 Slovenes

-In 1920, 134 foreign-born White people in Baltimore spoke the Slovenian language.
+In 1920, 134 foreign-born White people in Baltimore spoke the Slovenian language as their mother tongue.
 Most Slovenes were documented as Austrian or Slavic once they reached Ellis Island.

 Spaniards

 During the 1920s many Spanish Americans settled in Highlandtown, alongside many Greek Americans.

-In September 2014, immigrants from Spain were the seventy-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Spain were the seventy-fourth largest foreign-born population in Baltimore.

 Swedes

 At 14,598 people, Swedish Americans make up 0.6% of the Baltimore metropolitan area's population in 2000.

 Many Swedes settled in the immigrant neighborhood of Locust Point.

-In 1920, 419 foreign-born White people in Baltimore spoke the Swedish language.
+In 1920, 419 foreign-born White people in Baltimore spoke the Swedish language as their mother tongue.

-In the 1960 United States Census, Baltimore was home to 778 Swedes.
+In the 1960 United States census, Baltimore was home to 778 Swedes.

-In September 2014, immigrants from Sweden were the one-hundredth and thirteenth largest foreign-born population in Baltimore.
+In 2011, immigrants from Sweden were the one hundred and thirteenth largest foreign-born population in Baltimore.

 Swiss

 Swiss immigrants to Baltimore were primarily Swiss of German descent.
 Many of the Swiss immigrants belonged to radical Anabaptist sects such as the Amish and the Mennonites.
 Many of the Mennonites and Amish that settled in Baltimore were originally Pennsylvania Dutch.
 Other German migrants from Pennsylvania were Lutheran; the Zion Lutheran Church built in 1755 had a large number of Pennsylvania Dutch members.

-In September 2014, immigrants from Switzerland were the eightieth largest foreign-born population in Baltimore.
+In 2011, immigrants from Switzerland were the eightieth largest foreign-born population in Baltimore.